-- All Teachers are Teachers of SEND children. - All staff are trained to deliver lessons to a range of specific learning difficulties including dyslexia, autistic spectrum disorder, speech, language and communication needs and behavioural, emotional and social difficulties.
-Through quality first teaching and making adjustments through scaffolding up of activity resources to increase access to the same curriculum content and learning objectives as their peers. - Additional resources may also be necessary: writing slopes, pencil grips, coloured overlays & tinted paged exercise books, weighted blankets, shoulder wraps & lap pads, their own working area or a calming area, wobble cushions and ear defenders etc. - A variety of teaching methods are employed, covering visual, aural and kinaesthetic. - The SENCo is always available to discuss Teachers concerns and to advise on adjustments and or further assessments by them or an outside agency.
+- → All Teachers are Teachers of SEND children. - → All staff are trained to deliver lessons to a range of specific learning difficulties including dyslexia, autistic spectrum disorder, speech, language and communication needs and behavioural, emotional and social difficulties.
+Through quality first teaching and making adjustments through scaffolding up of activity resources to increase access to the same curriculum content and learning objectives as their peers. - → Additional resources may also be necessary: writing slopes, pencil grips, coloured overlays & tinted-paged exercise books, weighted blankets, shoulder wraps & lap pads, their own working area or a calming area, wobble cushions and ear defenders, etc. - → A variety of teaching methods are employed, covering visual, aural and kinaesthetic. - → The SENDCo is always available to discuss Teacher's concerns and to advise on adjustments and/or further assessments by them or an outside agency.

-Our school's approach to teaching SEND
+Our School's Approach to Teaching SEND

-Our high quality teaching includes:
+Our high quality teaching includes (depending on need):

-Our lessons are structured to support SEND students with routine.
+- → Our lessons are structured to support SEND students with routine.
 We will support students with scaffolding.
-We can support students with transitions with visual timetable if needed

-Other practical ways we support our children (this is not a complete list):

-- Overlays, coloured paper and exercise books. - Larger text and lined of squared books. - Writing slopes, specific pens and pencil grips. - · Read Write Inc for phonic and reading daily. - Neli early language development programme. - iPads/laptops from school or referrals to Access Through Technology (ATT). - Regular handwriting practice. - Own working spaces and calming areas in class where necessary. - Sensory weighted items to help self regulation as well as exercises. - Exam access arrangements quiet spaces, scribes, 25% extra time
+We can support students with transitions with visual timetables if needed - → Other practical ways we support our students (this is not a complete list): - Overlays, coloured paper and exercise books. - Larger text and lined or squared books. - Writing slopes, specific pens and pencil grips. - ReadWrite Inc for phonic and reading daily. - Neli early language development programme. - iPads/laptops from school or referrals to Access Through Technology (ATT). - Regular Handwriting practice. - Own working spaces and calming areas in class where necessary. - Sensory weighted items to help self regulation as well as exercises. - ♦ Exam access arrangements quiet spaces, scribes, 25% extra time

-Engagement of learning supported
+Engagement & Learning Support

-- We run planned interventions by need:
+When necessary, we run planned interventions by need:

-- Spelling
+- → Spelling

-- Reading
+- → Reading

-- Anger management
+- → Emotional Support

-- Handwriting
+- → Handwriting

-- Touch typing
+- → Touch typing

-- Lego therapy
+- → Lego therapy

-- We will work with outside agencies, for example:
+We will work with outside agencies, for example:

-- Physiotherapy
+- → Physiotherapy

-- SALT Speech and language Teams
+- → SALT Speech and Language Therapists

-- ATT Access Through Technology
+- → ATT Access Through Technology

-- Other ways we support students:
+Other ways we support students:

-- Lighting and high visual contrast (yellow paint against black backgrounds) tactile or braille in areas where required

-- Ramps and lifts to enable disabled access to all areas of our buildings
+→ Ramps and to enable disabled access to all areas of our buildings

-Arrangements for assessing the progress and reviewing the progress of pupils with special educational needs
+Arrangements for Assessing & Reviewing the Progress of Pupils with SEND

-Assessment:
+Assessment